The Golden Cockerel: Synopsis

 Note: There is an actual city of Shemakha (also spelled "Şamaxı", "Schemacha" and "Shamakhy"), which is the capital of the Shamakhi Rayon of Azerbaijan.
 In Pushkin's day it was an important city and capital of what was to become the Baku Governorate.
-But the realm of that name, ruled by its tsaritsa, bears little resemblance to today's Shemakha and region; Pushkin likely seized the name for convenience, to conjure an exotic monarchy.
+But the realm of that name, ruled by its tsaritsa, bears little resemblance to today's Shemakha and region.

 Prologue

 After quotation by the orchestra of the most important leitmotifs, a mysterious Astrologer comes before the curtain and announces to the audience that, although they are going to see and hear a fictional tale from long ago, his story will have a valid and true moral.

 Act 1

 The bumbling Tsar Dodon talks himself into believing that his country is in danger from a neighbouring state, Shemakha, ruled by a beautiful Tsaritsa.
 He requests advice of the Astrologer, who supplies a magic Golden Cockerel to safeguard the Tsar's interests.
 When the little cockerel confirms that the Tsaritsa of Shemakha does harbor territorial ambitions, Dodon decides to preemptively strike Shemakha, sending his army to battle under the command of his two sons.